Gerhard of the Moselle, Count of Metz: Alliance with Count Balderic

 Some time after 1010, Alpertus of Metz described the powerful man Gerhard of the Mosel, along with Count Lambert of Leuven, as companions (clientes) of Count Balderic, whose powerbase was around the area east of Nijmegen near where the Rhine and Meuse (or Maas) rivers cross the modern border of Germany and the Netherlands.
 This Gerhard is generally accepted to be same one who fought Duke Godefrid the childless in 1017, whose wife was a sister of the empress.
 He is also equated to various records naming a Gerard who was a count of Metz.
 (Metz is a city on the Moselle.)

 Alpertus described Gerhard as Balderic's closest friend, and said that Balderic called upon him and Lambert to besiege a new fortification made on the banks of the Meuse river, by his "Saxon" rival from north of the Rhine, Wichmann of Vreden.
 As the situation escalated Alpertus wrote that Gerhard and Lambert "said that they would endure travails and dangers" because "these two men were always prepared to stir up any kind of commotion or rebellion".
 However, Alpertus had more respect for other supporters of this clique during this dispute: Heribert the Bishop of Cologne; Adalbold II bishop of Utrecht; and the emperor Henry II himself (Gerhard's brother-in-law) also supposedly gave them considerable grace.

 In 1015 Count Gerhard was given control of the forts of Heimbach and Aspel (now both in Germany) to protect the interests of the widow and daughters of his relative named Godizo, who had been allied to Wichmann, and was also related to Balderic's wife Adela of Hamaland.
 He granted Aspel (in Rees near the Lower Rhine) to his ally Balderic.
 However, the widow married Gebhard, who had been a soldier of Balderic, placing Gebhard in control of the two forts, and in direct conflict with his old lord Balderic.
 Although Count Gerhard was able to capture the fort of Heimbach, Gebhard was able to capture Balderic and ransom him, forcing him to give up his claim on Aspel.

 After Balderic lost his fort of Opladen (probably at Montferland), Gerhard and Heribert the bishop of Cologne helped Balderic.
 In 1017, an out-of-favour servant of Balderic managed to capture Wichmann's old fort of Monterberg (near Cleves), then under the guardianship of Duke Berhard of Saxony.
 Dietmar names the servant as his own first cousin Berthold, a younger son of Liuthar, Margrave of the Saxon North March.
 This capture gave hope to Balderic but the emperor ordered the fort to be destroyed, and Gerhard was one of the magnates asked to ensure that this took place.
-Subsequently Gerhard arranged for the same servant to trap Gebhard, promising to get him into the fort of Heimbach, where Gerhard, who was waiting for him, was able to kill him, avenging the death of Balderic.
+Subsequently Gerhard arranged for the same servant to trap Gebhard, promising to get him into the fort of Heimbach, where Gerhard, who was waiting for him, was able to kill him, avenging his friend Balderic, who had died by this time.